 If the file calvals.txt exists in the same directory as Scream!'s executable (scream.exe), Scream! will look there for suitable calibration values.
-See the Scream! manual for details.
-10.Click OK.
+See the Scream! documentation for more information.

+9. Click OK.
 The script will return with a graph showing the responsivity of the sensor in terms of amplitude and phase plots for each component (if appropriate.)